Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Discussion

 \section{Discussion}

-In this study, we develop a topological model of the microtubule cap that captures three key features of dynamic instability: a dynamical cap structure \cite{brouhard2018microtubule,gudimchuk2021regulation}, repeated cycles of growth-stutter-shrinkage \cite{mahserejian2022quantification}, and a peaked catastrophe length distribution \cite{odde1995kinetics,gardner2011depolymerizing,alexandrova2022theory}.
-In our model, the stutter phase before catastrophe arises from left edge currents, where microtubule growth from GTP-tubulin addition is paused.
-Meanwhile, the peaked catastrophe length distribution is governed by the dynamics of bottom edge currents in the two-dimensional state space.
-These topological edge currents are robust to changes in system parameters, allowing dynamic instability and the peaked distribution to persist in a wide range of tubulin concentrations.
+In this study, we develop a topological model of the microtubule cap that captures three key features of dynamic instability: a dynamic cap structure \cite{brouhard2018microtubule,gudimchuk2021regulation}, a peaked catastrophe length distribution \cite{odde1995kinetics,gardner2011depolymerizing,alexandrova2022theory}, and transient stutters before catastrophe \cite{mahserejian2022quantification}.
+In contrast to more complex biochemical models \cite{coombes2013evolving,zakharov2015molecular,kim2019long,alexandrova2022theory}, we reproduce these experimental observations using a minimal description of cap dynamics with only two free parameters.
+Our work introduces a new paradigm for understanding dynamic instability in terms of topological edge currents: the catastrophe length distribution depends on the bottom edge currents, while stutters arise from left edge currents.
+The edge currents also result in dimensional reduction of the stochastic dynamics in the 2D state space, which enables an analytical description of catastrophes.
+The topological dynamics are robust to changes in system parameters, allowing dynamic instability and the peaked distribution to persist in a wide range of tubulin concentrations.

 Our model further identifies the conditions required to produce the peaked catastrophe length distribution.
 Analytical results show that a cap-length-dependent GTP-tubulin dissociation rate is needed, suggesting the role of increasing cap instability in regulating catastrophe dynamics.
-Moreover, we find that a two-component cap model, which describes a two-step hydrolysis process in a 2D state space, is necessary to capture the experimental features, while a reduced single-component cap model with a 1D state space is insufficient.
+Moreover, we find that a two-component cap model, which incorporates two degrees of freedom via a two-step hydrolysis process, is needed to capture the experimental features, while a reduced single-component cap model with only one degree of freedom is insufficient.